Act One: 10 years

 Marjorie looked up, squinting at her big sister standing in front of the sun.
 Marjorie’s eyes narrowed.
 She was only three, but even so young she had learned her big sister was not to be trusted, especially when she took a neutral or friendly tone.

 “Maggie?”
 Marjorie repeated, as the question worked its way into her awareness.
 Big sister turned and walked up the beach towards the changing rooms.
-Now the implications of the question began to flood Marjorie’s thoughts, shrouded in a darkness because big sister was involved.
+Now the implications of the question began to flood Marjorie’s thoughts, shrouded in malevolence because big sister was involved.

 Now, Maggie was gone.
 Because she was only three, the terror of her missing doll pushed any wariness of sister’s involvement aside.